mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 AAnti-personnel Equipment Scanner (TL10): nti-personnel Equipment Scanner (TL 10 ): This bulky set of goggles is used to search a person’s body for metallic, plastic or ceramic devices – such as guns, knives, or explosives.
-By looking at a target with great scrutiny (1–6 minutes) within five metres, the character may make an Investigate throw 8+.
+By looking at a target with great scrutiny (1–6 minutes) within five meters, the character may make an Investigate throw 8+.
 If successful, the goggles penetrated the target’s clothing/armor and found all